RAYRYUM/unit_1-2021/PLANNINGB.md

-Problem ;
-Local game shop owner is requesting a game that is;
-1. entirely text based.
+The owner of the local game shop is an enthusiast of classic computer games.
+He has been looking for a talented programmer that can help him revive his passion for text-based games.
+He has few requirements for this task:

+The game has to be entirely text-based.
-2. can record the time played
+The game must record the time played.
-3. can record the player's name and score
+The game must record the player name and score.
+Apart for this requirements, the owner is open to any type of game, topic or genre.

 Solution;
+Develop a text-based game meeting all criterias provided by customer.

 Game topic :

 software : python - The reason for this is because of it is the only software currently available to the coder.